zadigalvarez/DreamTeam360/README2.md

 # Additional requirements:

 ## 1. There must be an option to choose and display the nodes that are on the critical path
 ### a.
-If there is more than one path that is critical, then all paths must be displayed.
+If there is more than one path that is critical, then all critical paths must be displayed
 ### b.
 Paths that are not critical should not be displayed.

 ## 2. There must be the ability to change the duration of an activity once the paths have been determined.